| Bailey Island, MaineHome >Seacoast > Bailey Island This lovely island is located on the coast of Maine about 15 miles south of Brunswick, Maine

 Can be seen off the southern tip of Bailey Island. (see picture at

+right).
 Little Harbor.
 Located on the southeastern shoreline of Bailey

 Island.
 Hard to get to as it is on a small side road coming off Route